A Survey on Human-AI Collaboration with Large Foundation Models

+Human-in-the-Loop (HITL) methods exemplify human-AI collaboration by combining human judgment with automated efficiency.
+Humans guide model design by bringing ethical insight beyond technical metrics (Whittlestone et al. \cite{Whittlestone2019}), while AI accelerates data processing and suggests patterns that might not be easy to catch for the time-constrained annotators.
+During training and deployment, information flows bidirectionally.
+For example, NLP-based directives like InstructRL, as proposed by Hu and Sadigh \cite{hu2023}, steer AI toward more interpretable, aligned behaviors, and AI-generated prompts enrich human brainstorming, sparking novel ideas \cite{Memmert2023}.
+The diverse roles of humans, ranging from providing ethical oversight in the design phase to contributing to quality control and data labeling during model training and execution, are crucial for optimizing AI performance.

-\subsubsection{Human-AI Collaboration with Active Learning}
+\subsubsection{\textbf{Human-AI Collaboration with Active Learning}}

-Unlike traditional machine learning paradigms, active learning involves an iterative process where a model selectively identifies data requiring labeling, optimizing system performance with minimal training data \cite{Freeman2014}.
-Particularly, this approach is crucial for fine-tuning large pre-trained models, especially transformer-based ones, which require substantial labeled data for specific user scenarios.
-Active learning efficiently harnesses human expertise to pinpoint areas of uncertainty, enabling more targeted training with less annotation effort \cite{Settles2009}.
+Unlike traditional machine learning concepts, active learning involves an iterative process where a model selectively identifies data requiring labeling, optimizing system performance with minimal training data \cite{Freeman2014}.
+Particularly, this approach is crucial for fine-tuning large pre-trained foundation models that require substantial labeled data for specific user scenarios.
+Active learning efficiently utilizes human expertise to pinpoint areas of uncertainty, enabling more targeted training with less annotation effort \cite{Settles2009}.
 The active learning workflow begins with an unlabeled dataset and a pre-trained model.
-The model predicts labels for each sample, outputting confidence levels.
+The model predicts labels for each sample, outputting confidence levels (Fig. \ref{fig:activelearning}).
 When predictions fall below a quality threshold, human annotators step in for manual annotation.
 This iterative process of re-training the model with new labeled data continues until satisfactory confidence levels are achieved.
-Human AI teaming plays a vital role in efficient data labeling and continuous model improvement.
+Humans and AI thus collaborate in efficient data labeling and continuous model improvement.